Fermium/cartacea/README.md

 # Cartacea

 Cartacea is an vaguely easy-to-use document authoring system.
-It's designed to be used by both human bipeds and headless machines, such as CI services.
+It's designed to be used by both human bipeds and headless machines, such as [CI services](https://github.com/ligurio/Continuous-Integration-services/blob/master/continuous-integration-services-list.md).

-It allows you to use Pandoc and LaTex with minimun to no command line knowledge and take advantage of modern tools like GitHub.
+It allows you to use [Pandoc](http://pandoc.org/) and [LaTex](https://www.latex-project.org/) with minimum to no command line knowledge and take advantage of modern tools like GitHub.

 While running in a CI environment it can take advantage of [latex-docker](https://github.com/fermiumlabs/latex-docker).